realitymod/Manual/en/the_basics.md

 Armored Command Vehicle (ACV) found in mainbases only.
 {% endfigure %}

-* Some maps feature **parachute spawns** where a airborne assault is simulated.
+* Some maps feature **parachute spawns** where an airborne assault is simulated.
 These will be visualized by moving spawn markers on the minimap.
 Choose one and you will spawn with an automaticly deployed parachute.

 ## _In-game interface \(HUD\)_ {#hud}
 * In the PR:BF2 in-game HUD, players are notified by **player-specific messages** that can only be seen by that player.
 They are used to give players feedback about different in-game events for example: